rjmille3/fast-track-fitting/README.md

 # Fast-Track Fitting

-End-to-end pipeline for generating datasets, preprocessing, training neural models, and running least-squares (LS) fits for helical and non-helical tracks.
+End-to-end pipeline for generating datasets, preprocessing, training models, and running least-squares (LS) fits for helical and non-helical tracks.

 ---